-Reinforced lateral extensions located on some expander designs may be sutured once the device is placed in the desired location.
+Reinforced lateral extensions may be sutured once the device is placed in the desired location.
 Extreme care should be taken to move the expander shell away from the tabs to avoid accidental shell puncture during suturing operations.
 Tabs may be trimmed if desired.
 Extreme care should be taken during trimming operations to avoid shell damage with sharp instrument.

-Softspan Integrated Injection Port Location
+Dermaspan Integrated Injection Port Location

-To assist with integrated injection site location, a magnetic port locating device is included in a double peel pouch, sterile package inside the secondary packaging of each product.
-While the integrated injection port can be generally identified by palpation, always verify the location and orientation of the integrated injection port with the magnetic port locator, as described below, before each filling.
+To assist with magnetic injection site location, a magnetic port locating device is included in a double peel pouch, sterile package inside the secondary packaging of each product.
+While the injection port can be generally identified by palpation, always verify the location and orientation of the injection port with the magnetic port locator, as described below, before each filling.